KoganeShiro/42_Cursus/push_swap42/README.md

 ### Quick Start
 You have to compile the files using `make`

-The bonu part doesn't work
+The bonus part doesn't work